jilljenn/andrewcharlesjones.github.io/_posts/2021-11-13-21-empirical-bayes.md

 </figure>
 </center>

-We can see that most of the coins are slightly biased toward $0$ (heads).
-Also, notice that there are several coins whose observed frequencies of heads is either exactly $0$ or $1$.
+We can see that most of the coins are slightly biased toward $0$ (tails).
+Also, notice that there are many coins whose observed frequencies of heads or tails is either exactly $0$ or $1$.
 The maximum likelihood estimate for these coins would thus be $\widehat{\theta}\_j = 0$ or $\widehat{\theta}\_j = 1$, indicating that the coin is entirely biased toward tails or heads.
 However, these edge cases arise because coins with extreme MLEs tend to have been flipped very few times.
 For example, if a certain coin was flipped just once, the MLE would necessarily be either $0$ or $1$.
 Instead, we'd like to regularize these estimates.

 Instead of the standard Bayesian approach (in which we'd select the priors beforehand), here we'll take an empirical Bayesian approach and share information across coins.
 This is useful here because we can leverage information from coins that have been flipped many times to better inform our estimates for coins that have only been flipped once or twice.